 Dementia is not something that just appears one day.
 It can take weeks, months, or years to progress into a form of dementia that requires memory care.
 Dementia is also misconstrued as a singular disease, but it’s actually a grouping of symptoms that can drastically affect brain function.
 Everything from making decisions to performing daily tasks becomes difficult as dementia advances, and most commonly, memory loss is a tell-tale symptom.

-Getting ahead of dementia symptoms can ensure easy transitions from memory care to hospice care and everything in between.
+Getting ahead of dementia symptoms can ensure easy transitions from memory care living to hospice care and everything in between.
 So knowing the various stages of dementia and how to respond can help alleviate a lot of stress and anxiety from both the patient and the caregivers.

-The seven stages are:
+The seven stages of dementia:

 - No cognitive decline